 After that, incorporate cutting into craft and art projects too.
 This way the kids can be creative and practice using scissors in a meaningful, no-pressure experience.

-And don’t forget the fun and funky patterns their scissors can follow.
-These patterns let the children hone their scissor skills in a fun and engaging way.
+Another way to entice those little fingers to cut is by giving them fun and funky patterns for their scissors to follow!
+These patterns let the children hone their scissor skills in a colorful and engaging way.

 Fall Cutting Strips